 Key wells (24B03, 30F03, 30N02, 36L01, 36L02, and 32C03) are instrumented with pressure transducers equipped with conductivity probes that periodically record water level, water temperature, and conductivity (Figures 13 through 18).
 (Note that transducer malfunctions in early to mid-2015 resulted in variable conductivity data in some of the wells; all transducers were replaced and are working properly).
 Wells 24B03, 30F03, and 30N02 comprise the wells used to calculate the Deep Well Index.
 Wells 36L01 and 36L02 are adjacent the coast.
 Well 32C03 is the easternmost well and adjacent to the boundary between the NCMA and NMMA.
-The following discusses 2016 water levels for these key wells:
+The following discusses 2017 water levels for these key wells:

+Deep Well Index Wells: The Deep Well Index wells exhibited a pattern throughout 2017 consistent with previous years, that is, water levels in wells 30N02 and 30F03 generally declined starting in April or May 2017 and continued declining into October when they began to rise.
+The water elevation in well 24B03 remained relatively stable throughout 2017, with a slight rise in water levels in late 2017.

+Also consistent with patterns seen in previous years is the variability of aquifer response among the three wells.
+Well 24B03, the northernmost well located in the North Beach Campground, maintains a relatively stable and moderated water level throughout the year, and consistently sustains groundwater elevations higher than the Deep Well Index value.
+The water level in 24B03 mitigates the water levels in 30N02, which typically maintain levels consistently deeper than the Deep Well Index.
+Well 30F03 generally closely follows the Deep Well Index value.

-- Deep Well Index Wells: Water levels in wells 30N02 and 30F03 generally declined between March and May 2016 and then remained depressed into October when they began to rise.
-The water elevation in well 24B03 has remained relatively stable throughout 2016, with a slight rise in water levels in late 2016. - Coastal Wells: The water level in well 36L01 remained several feet above 0 feet NAVD88 throughout 2016, and remained stable within a relatively narrow historical range.
-The water level in well 36L02 illustrates a much greater seasonal fluctuation than has been seen in 36L01.
-The water elevation in 36L02 declined below 0 feet NAVD88 in late September and remained below 0 feet NAVD88 into mid-October when it reached a near-historical low recorded elevation.
-Since late October, the water elevation in 36L02 has risen more than 11 feet. - NCMA/NMMA Boundary: Well 32C03, which shows regular seasonal fluctuations, declined below 0 feet NAVD88 in late August and remained at a low elevation until early October, when the water level began to rise.
+- Coastal Wells: The water level in well 36L01, which is screened within the Paso Robles Formation, remained 5 to 10 feet above sea level (NAVD88) throughout 2017, and remained stable within a relatively narrow historical range.
+The water level in well 36L02, which is screened within the Careaga Sandstone, illustrates a much greater seasonal fluctuation than is observed in 36L01.
+The water elevation in 36L02 remained above sea level throughout 2017, in comparison with 2015 and 2016 when the water elevation in the well dropped below sea level in late September and remained below sea level into mid-October. - NCMA/NMMA Boundary: Well 32C03, which shows regular seasonal fluctuations, remained above sea level throughout all of 2017, in contrast with the previous 4 years when the water level dropped below sea level in August and remained at a low elevation until early October.